junxit/us-congress-bills-113/metadata.md

 - 2013-04-09 — Placed on the Union Calendar, Calendar No. 16.
 - 2013-04-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-28.
 - 2013-04-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-28.
+- 2013-05-06 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-05-06 — Considered as unfinished business. (consideration: CR H2412-2413)
+- 2013-05-06 — Considered under suspension of the rules. (consideration: CR H2409-2410)
+- 2013-05-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+588.
+- 2013-05-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-05-06 — Mr. Young (AK) moved to suspend the rules and pass the bill.
+- 2013-05-06 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 2 (Roll no. 129). (text: CR H2409)
+- 2013-05-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 398 - 2 (Roll no. 129).(text: CR H2409)